Manaslu Circuit Trek

 Lho village

-Today, we are heading to Syala.
-Travelers often set their camp in Samagaun from Namrung but we stay in Syala.
-The views seen from Syala village are far more attractive than from Samagaun.
 Today is the day that -we are going to climb almost 1000m elevations, hence we advise our trekkers for an easy and slow walk as we are gaining the high altitude within a short period.

-Leaving Namrung, the trail leads us through barley fields, ethnic settlements and the picturesque village of Banham, Lihi, Sho, and Lho.
-Lihi and Sho are the traditional Tibetan villages in the Manaslu region.
 Lho, is one of the largest villages decorated with lots of Buddhist prayers flags with a beautiful monastery and mani walls.
 In addition, the sight of gorgeous Simnang Himal (6251m), Ganesh Himal I, Manaslu, Kutang Himal, Phungi, Peak 29 and Himalchuli add some pleasant flavor to our today’s tough hike.

 After long day haul ups and down walks, we reached Syala, a beautiful village surrounded by snowcapped mountains.
 Stay overnight at a local lodge in Syala.